cvhau/spring-notes/docker-compose/README.md

 Exposes ports ```8080``` ```5005``` to localhost:
 - The application runs on port 8080.
-- Port 5005 make the debugger available the IntelliJ IDEA.
+- Port 5005 make the debugger available to the IntelliJ IDEA.

 <i>For more details, please visit docker's official [compose specification](https://docs.docker.com/compose/compose-file/)</i>